Want More Precious Metals News? Subscribe to Our Podcast!

 Inflation protection has been heavily discounted, especially in the silver market.
 Current silver prices – below miners’ actual per ounce production costs – are attracting plenty of bargain hunters.
 Here at Money Metals Exchange, we sold a record number of ounces in September.
 And existing holders of silver coins are for the most part refusing to let go of their holdings into this market.

 As a consequence, we are starting to see tightness in pre-1965 90% silver coinage in particular.
 These no-longer-minted coins exist in a limited supply and can begin to command higher premiums when buying interest picks up.
 That’s what’s happening now.

-Will the higher premiums for junk silver coin translate to higher premiums across the board?
+Will the higher premiums for silver junk coins translate to higher premiums across the board?
 The answer is “yes” if the buying stimulated by lower spot prices drives more demand than mints and refiners can meet.
 It’s starting to look like that may be the case.
 But for now, we still have many low-premium silver bullion products readily available without delivery delays.
 They include our privately minted rounds and bars -- and most government-minted coins.

 Now for more on a range of topics from how an imminent peak in energy production will greatly impact our entire economic system, and the role that precious metals will play when it does come crashing down, let’s get right to this week’s exclusive interview.

 Mike Gleason: It is my privilege now to be joined by Steve St. Angelo of the SRSrocco Report.
 Steve is an independent researcher and investor who follows the precious metals and energy markets like few others and has one of the very best content-based websites in our industry and it's great to get a chance to talk to him.
 Steve, thanks for coming on the program today.

 Steve St. Angelo: Yeah, hey Mike, it's good to be here.